Chronology

 March 8–27, 1954

-Third solo exhibition at John Heller Gallery, consisting of paintings on American folklore themes and others that feature depictions of clock and gear parts, based on engineering blueprints that echo French’s Engineering Drawing, illustrated by Sherman.
-Critics Robert Rosenblum and Porter review the show for Art Digest and Artnews, respectively.
+Third solo exhibition at John Heller Gallery, with paintings on Americana themes and others that feature depictions of clock and gear parts, based on engineering blueprints that echo French’s Engineering Drawing, illustrated by Sherman.
+Critics Robert Rosenblum and Fairfield Porter review the show for Art Digest and Artnews, respectively.

 October 7–24, 1954

-Included in Cleveland Museum of Art’s show of "spontaneous and unrehearsed drawings" by local artists,30Frankel 1954 although his works are consistently rejected for the museum’s coveted invitational May Show.
+Included in Cleveland Museum of Art’s show of "spontaneous and unrehearsed drawings" by local artists,27Frankel 1954 however his works are consistently rejected for the museum’s coveted invitational May Show.

 October 9, 1954